rafaeltorok/WebApps/gpulist/README.md

   - [Explaning the backend server web app structure](#explaning-the-backend-server-web-app-structure)

 ## About
-Single Page Application to store all of your graphics cards data, including the main chip specifications: Cores, TMUs, ROPs, VRAM, Bus Width; The clock speeds: Base Clock, Boost Clock, Memory Clock (Frequency); The web app will automatically calculate the theoretical performance of the card: FP32(float), Texture Rate, Pixel Rate and Memory Bandwidth.
-The frontend UI supports adding, deleting and searching specific cards.
-This web app uses a MongoDB database, implementing mongoose+express on the server and axios on the client.
+GPU List is a Single Page Application to store all of your graphics cards data, including the main chip specifications: Cores, TMUs, ROPs, VRAM, Bus Width and the clock speeds: Base Clock, Boost Clock, Memory Clock (Frequency).
+This web app is capable of automatically calculating the theoretical performance of any of your cards, including: FP32(float), Texture Rate, Pixel Rate and Memory Bandwidth.
+The frontend UI supports adding, deleting and searching for specific graphics cards.
+GPU List utilizes a MongoDB database to store its data, implementing a Mongoose+Express Node.js backend and an axios Vite+React frontend.

 * Main UI